AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The actual output of the compilation is displayed in the :guilabel:`Messages` view but is also parsed and many of its messages are displayed more conveniently in the :guilabel:`Locations` view (see :ref:`The_Locations_View`).
-When a compilation finishes, GPS displays the total elapsed time.
+When a compilation finishes, GNAT Studio displays the total elapsed time.

 .. index:: menu; tools --> views --> messages

 You cannot close the :guilabel:`Messages` view because it might contain important messages.
-If GPS closed it, you can reopen it with the :menuselection:`View --> Messages` menu.
+If GNAT Studio closed it, you can reopen it with the :menuselection:`View --> Messages` menu.